Fossils

 114 Oak Avenue/Upper Street/Old US19

-in Historic Downtown Spruce Pine, NC
+in Historic Downtown Spruce Pine,

 Just 5 miles off the Blue Ridge Parkway!